elixir-cldr/cldr/guides/3_number_formats.md

 iex> Cldr.Number.to_string 123, format: :roman
 {:ok, "CXXIII"}

-iex(49)> Cldr.Number.to_string 123, format: :roman_lower
+iex> Cldr.Number.to_string 123, format: :roman_lower
 {:ok, "cxxiii"}

-ex(4)> Cldr.Number.to_string 12345, format: :roman_lower
+iex> Cldr.Number.to_string 12345, format: :roman_lower
 {:ok, "12,345"}
 ```

-### Representing numbers in non-latin number systems
+### Converting numbers to non-latin number systems

 Some number systems, such as Hebrew and Chinese, do not use the digits 0 through 9 in the their native number system.
-RBNF defines rules for these and other number systems that can provide number system conversion.  `Cldr.Number.to_string/2` does not support number systems without digits defined therefore another mechanism is requires to output numbers in these algorithmic number systems.
+RBNF defines rules for these and other number systems that can provide number system conversion.  `Cldr.Number.to_string/2` does not support number systems without digits defined therefore another mechanism is required to output numbers in these algorithmic number systems.
 To support number system conversion, the function `Cldr.Number.to_number_system/2` is provided.
 Note that no formatting is supported, this is a number system conversion only.

 For example, to output a number in the `:hans` numbering system (Chinese) and the Hebrew number system: